Despite the disruptive changes in today’s business landscape, companies with marketing and sales teams are still running in complete silos.

 By the time sales receive the leads, they are sales-qualified and ready to learn more about what your business offers.

-Marketing and Sales Collaboration: The Road to a United Front
+Marketing and Sales Alignment: The Road to a United Front

 For a very long time, sales and marketing have been akin to siblings that don’t go well together.
 They work in silos as if they are separate entities with separate goals and as a result have missed the mark entirely.